 environment is the deployment unit used to reuse configuration of host system with various build tools, and particularly compilers in use.
+It contains:

 - CMake scripts used to configure to host system with given tools.

 - Eventually prebuild binaries, possibly for various build tool versions and host platforms.